BrokLori/broklori.github.io/README.md

-## My Journey from Social Worker to Analyst

 ### About Me
 I am a social worker by training.
 I enjoy thinking analytically, I love learning new things, and my goal is to one day be able to call myself a "data analyst".